sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 The final target definition is ready

-The prediction period is 120 days - client's activity during this period (last 120 days) defines to which group he/she belongs.
+The prediction window is 120 days - client's activity during this period (last 120 days) defines to which group he/she belongs.

 Planned customer segmentation: